The Health Properties of Herbal Teas

 Herbal teas for hydration

-- Natural fruit juices (homemade is best).
+- Homemade natural fruit juices

-- Homemade nut or vegetable “milk” (almond, oat, rice, soy, etc.)
+- Homemade vegetable “milk” (almond, oat, rice, soy, etc.)

-- Herbal teas (chamomile, mint, spearmint, ginger, cinnamon, among others).
+- Herbal teas (chamomile, mint, spearmint, ginger, cinnamon, among others)

 It’s important to note that you shouldn’t drink juice and tea exclusively.
 They should just be complements to your healthy lifestyle.
-Another thing to keep in mind is that you don’t absolutely have to drink two liters of water a day.
+Another thing to keep in mind is that you don’t absolutely have to drink two quarts of water a day.
 Instead, drink when you are thirsty.

 Some teas (like chamomile) can help alleviate some mild symptoms like indigestion after a big meal.
 That’s because chamomile has properties that are anti-inflammatory, soothing, and promote good digestion.
 However, the fact that it can provide certain benefits for your body doesn’t mean that it can be used to treat illness.

 Next time you’re tempted to reach for a soda or an energy drink, choose something homemade instead.
 The best options are always those made with fruits and vegetables.
 Lastly, remember not to add sugar to your concoctions (teas, juices, etc.) so as not to exceed the World Health Organization’s recommended daily amount.